hey friend,

 FRAMED MIRROR WITH SCONCES IN MY MASTER BATHROOM

-7. CONSIDER A GLASS SHOWER DOOR
+TIP 7.
+CONSIDER A GLASS SHOWER DOOR

 beautiful & functional master bathroom glass shower